 Research the companies that you are thinking of hiring to do your data destruction.
 Once you have it narrowed down to two or three possible providers, ask them for references.
 Also, check to make sure the companies are insured.
 If not, that’s a warning sign that they may not be prepared to assume responsibility if there is an accident or mishap with your data.
 Finally, find out if their employees go through background checks and if they have received any security training.

 Ask them for an explanation of their methods.
 If a provider is unwilling to explain their methods for data destruction, walk away immediately.

 Do they begin with a process to discover all the data that needs to be destroyed?
 Find out if their asset tracking and data erasure platforms connect with each other.
 This helps reduce the chances of any errors.

-If you’re worried about your data falling into the wrong hands, your best bet is to have it destroyed on-site and in the actual storage device if possible.
+If you’re worried about your sensitive data falling into the wrong hands, your best bet is to have it destroyed on-site and in the actual storage device if possible.
 This provides the fewest risks of any data breach.
 But that is not always possible.
 If you need to ship your equipment to another location, it is very important that you retain a record that shows the chain of custody and obtain an explanation of their method of data destruction before you ship any equipment to a data destruction provider’s facility.

 Talk to DataSpan About Our Turnkey Data Destruction and Eradication Services